clainenxx/Geord-Client/README.md

 When you hit another player, their hitbox can temporarily turn **red**.

 A red hitbox means:
-- The player is currently immune to damage
+- The target is currently damage immune
 - Your hits will not register yet

-This commonly happens after:
+Common situations include:
+- After teleporting
-- Using an Ender Pearl
+- After using an Ender Pearl
-- Teleporting
-- Certain temporary invulnerability states
+- Temporary invulnerability frames

-Instead of wasting hits while the target is still invulnerable, the red hitbox gives you a clear visual indicator for when you should wait before attacking again.
+Instead of wasting hits while the player is immune, Smart Hitbox visually warns you by changing the hitbox color to red.

-That's why it's called **Smart Hitbox**.
-Tiny glowing rectangle of tactical disappointment.
+This gives clearer combat timing and better attack decision-making during PvP.

 ---

-## Crystal Optimizer
-Improves End Crystal interaction handling for:
-- Faster crystal placement
-- More responsive detonation
-- Smoother crystal combat consistency

-Designed to reduce interaction delay feeling during Crystal PvP.

----

 ## Totem Pop
-Displays a notification when a player uses a **Totem of Undying**.
+Displays a notification whenever a player uses a **Totem of Undying**.

 Features:
 - Adjustable notification size
-- Can be made subtle or highly visible depending on your preference
+- Can be scaled larger or smaller in the GUI

-Useful during intense fights where tracking pops quickly matters.
+Useful for:
+- Crystal PvP
+- Tracking enemy pops
+- Cleaner combat awareness

 ---

 ## Fast XP
-Quickly pulls nearby XP orbs directly to the player.
+Allows instant XP orb pickup for faster repairing and mending.

 Activation:
-- Hold **Shift**
+1. Hold **Shift**
-- Then **Right Click**
+2. Then **Right Click**

-This activates instant XP orb pickup instead of waiting for the orbs to slowly float toward you like they're emotionally processing the situation first.
+Nearby XP orbs will immediately move toward the player instead of slowly floating over normally.

-Useful for:
+Useful during:
-- Fast armor repairing
 - Crystal PvP
-- Quick mending recovery
+- Fast armor repair
+- High-pressure fights

 ---

 # 🎨 Visual / HUD

 ## Header Stats
-Displays useful real-time combat information above your screen.
+Displays real-time combat information above every player's head on the server.

+The stats appear:
+- Above the player's character
+- Directly below their nametag

 Includes:
 - ❤️ **Hit / Reach Counter**
-  - Shows hit-related combat information and reach tracking
+  - Displays combat hit-related information and reach tracking

 - 🪬 **Totem Pop Counter**
   - Tracks how many totems a player has used during combat

 - 📶 **Ping Counter**
-  - Displays your current server latency in real time
+  - Displays the player's current server latency in real time

-Designed to keep important combat information visible without opening menus or chat spam.
+This allows faster target reading during fights without opening menus or relying on chat messages.

 ---

 ## Dynamic Crosshair
 The crosshair only appears when another player is within melee attack range.

-Meaning:
+Behavior:
-- If the target is too far away → crosshair stays hidden
+- Target too far away → crosshair stays hidden
-- If the target is close enough to hit → crosshair appears
+- Target close enough to hit → crosshair appears

 This provides:
+- Cleaner visuals
-- A cleaner screen during gameplay
+- Less screen clutter
-- A visual indicator for attack range timing
+- A visual indicator for valid hit range timing

-Basically your crosshair stops existing until violence becomes legally available.
+So the crosshair only shows up when violence becomes mathematically possible.
+Minecraft philosophy evolving in real time.

 ---

 ## Armor HUD
-Displays armor durability directly on your screen.
+Displays armor durability directly on screen.

-Allows you to:
-- Monitor armor condition in real time
-- Avoid opening inventory repeatedly during combat
+Allows quick monitoring without opening the inventory during combat.

 ---

 ## Nametag
-Improved nametag rendering with a cleaner and more readable appearance.
+Improved nametag rendering with cleaner and easier-to-read visuals.

 ---